 The debentures bear interest at a rate of 2.875% per annum.
-We will also pay contingent interest on the debentures in the circumstances described under "-Contingent interest" and additional interest on the debentures in the circumstances described under "-Registration rights."
+We will also pay contingent interest on the debentures in the circumstances described under "-Registration rights."
 Interest (including contingent and additional interest, if any) shall be payable semi-annually in arrears on June 15 and December 15 of each year, commencing December 15, 2004.